Tokyo 2020 golf course admits women as full members

 The Kasumigaseki Country Club, Saitama, Japan -- March 2017

-Mori also praised the "short period of time" in which the agreement had been reached, but not before the public outcry.
+Mori also praised the "short period of time" in which the agreement had been reached following the public outcry.

 Yuriko Koike, Tokyo's first female governor, had stressed she felt "very uncomfortable" women could not become members "in this day and age," adding it should be "a venue open to everyone."

-Meanwhile, Olympic silver medalist Lydia Ko said she hoped the notion of golf as a men's game could left behind in "the past generations," stressing how popular the women's game has become in Japan.
+Meanwhile, Olympic silver medalist Lydia Ko said she hoped the notion of golf as a men's game could left behind in "the past generations," with the world No. 1 stressing how popular the women's game has become in Japan.

-Tokyo 2020 will be golf's second appearance on the Olympic programme since 1904 after its return in Rio de Janeiro.
+Tokyo 2020 will be golf's second appearance on the Olympic program since 1904 after its return in Rio de Janeiro.

 Skateboarding, karate, surfing, sports climbing and baseball/softball have all been approved by the IOC for upcoming Games.